Join us in the Journey to Transformation: A new series

 Chief Executive Officer, Wikimedia Foundation

-Maryana Iskander is CEO of the Wikimedia Foundation, the nonprofit that operates Wikipedia.
-She spent 10 years as CEO of Harambee Youth Employment Accelerator in South Africa, winning the Skoll Award for Social Entrepreneurship in 2019.
-Prior to this, she served as Chief Operating Officer of Planned Parenthood Federation of America, was an associate at McKinsey & Company, and a law clerk on the United States Court of Appeals for the Seventh Circuit.
-She earned a B.A. magna cum laude from Rice University, an M.Sc. from Oxford University as a Rhodes Scholar, and a J.D. from Yale Law School.
-She is a Henry Crown Fellow and a member of the Aspen Global Leadership Network.
+I am the CEO of the Wikimedia Foundation, the non-profit that operates Wikipedia.
+I spent a decade as the CEO of Harambee Youth Employment Accelerator, a social enterprise building African solutions to tackle the global crisis of youth unemployment.
+Previously, I served as Chief Operating Officer of Planned Parenthood Federation of America and as the Advisor to the President of Rice University.
+I earned a B.A. magna cum laude from Rice University, a M.Sc. from Oxford University as a Rhodes Scholar, and a J.D. from Yale Law School.
+I am a Trustee of Yale University, the Mellon Foundation, Co-Impact, and a member of the Aspen Global Leadership Network.

 • Speaker